edn-format/edn/README.md

 ### integers

 Integers consist of the digits `0` - `9`, optionally prefixed by `-` to indicate a negative number, or (redundantly) by `+`.
+No integer other than 0 may begin with 0.
 64-bit (signed integer) precision is expected.
 An integer can have the suffix `N` to indicate that arbitrary precision is desired. -0 is a valid integer not distinct from 0.

+    integer
+      int
+      int N
+    digit
+      0-9
+    int
+      digit
+      1-9 digits
+      + digit
+      + 1-9 digits
+      - digit
+      - 1-9 digits

 ### floating point numbers